zl90/cs19/README.md

 #### Challenges faced

 - The final task `j-sort` was extremely difficult.
 It required us to sort a tree-like data structure which was designed to simulate a distributed data set.
 I had to seek help to finish this task, unfortunately.
 It required Pyret syntax knowledge that I simply didn't have (using `else` in a `cases` statement).
 Also, it required two steps: firstly to sort the split data sets, and then to combine the sorted sets in order.
 I wasn't able to figure this out by myself.
 I will be coming back to this assignment to have another attempt at it later because I really want to solidify this knowledge.
 I'm down, but not out!
+-
+### List of assignments I will be re-doing

+- Assignment 2: Nile.
+I struggled alot with this assignment due to my lack of Pyret knowledge and my inexperience with using recursion.
+Now that I have more experience I'll be having another attempt.
+- Assignment 8: Continued Fractions.
+This assignment was really difficult for me as I don't have a mathematical background.
+I'm definitely going to attack it again after I complete the rest of the course.
+- Assignment 10: MapReduce.
+I wasn't able to complete the final tasks due to the way I wrote my `shuffle-helper` function.
+I couldn't see a way to make this generic for every possible reducer input.
+But I know I can figure it out, I'll be trying again later.